jagan-shanmugam/jagan-shanmugam/README.md

 I'm a Machine Learning Engineer/Data Scientist passionate about building innovative solutions and exploring new technologies.

-### 🛠️ Projects

-#### Uthyog - A job search assistant designed to streamline your career hunt, check it out here - [https://uthyog.com](https://www.uthyog.com)

-- AI Readiness Assessment: Evaluate how prepared you are to implement AI in your workplace and role.
-[Take the assessment](https://www.uthyog.com/ai-readiness/)

 ---
 <!--
 **jagan-shanmugam/jagan-shanmugam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.